spinnaker-hackathon/gardening/README.md

   - Assisting in Spinnaker Slack answers
   - Assisting in Spinnaker StackOverflow answers
   - Documentation activities
+  - Filling out our deployment survey at go.armory.io/deployment-survey (you will also receive a charitable donation of your choice in your name)

  - **Team Prize Packages:** Teams in each challenge category will be awarded divisible First and Runner Up team prize packages.
 Read more below.